logdna/nodejs/README.md

 Upon SIGTERM the logger flushes all messages in its buffer to LogDNA and all references are removed.

+*WARNING* If you add a listener for SIGTERM and call process.exit() there is no guarantee that this handler will run

 ##### cleanUpSIGINT

 _**Optional**_